 If the street touts and souvenir shops are too touristic for you, then catch a local chicken bus or a minibus to the backpacker mecca that is Lake Atitlan.
 With jungle-clad volcanos, locally grown coffee, affordable Spanish schools and regional deity Maximon whose devotees appease with cigarettes and booze, Lake Atitlan appeals to a wide scope of travel interests.

 For those willing to risk… well, perhaps life and limb is an exaggeration, but certainly skin and toenail, then caving in the underground rivers by candlelight in Semuc Champey is a must.
 And for slightly less daring folk, the natural monument also offers stunning lookouts and serene pools perfect for drifting into tranquility.
 While Tikal is the country’s most famous Mayan ruin, the five-day El Mirador trek is authentically off the beaten path, culminating with the exploration of a gargantuan and largely unexcavated ancient city.

 Two weeks may at first seem like a dismayingly short period of time, yet it’s absolutely enough for an unforgettable adventure.
 To get the most out of your holiday, do your research and book ahead, and be sure to create a contingency plan in case unforeseen circumstances arise.
 We North Americans may not have the luxury of time like our European counterparts, but that doesn’t mean we can’t make our two cherished weeks of freedom the highlight of the year.

 - Sue Bedford is an indie traveller who has trekked, motorcycled, wandered, bused, hitchhiked, boated, tuk-tuk’ed and stumbled through more than 50 countries.
-She was a regular columnist for Outpost online, and an Outpost host for Tan Your Mind Thailand Series 1.
-Check out the blog and video series here.
+She was a regular columnist for Outpost online, and an Outpost host for Tan Your Mind Thailand Season One.